clarkedayo/Telecard/src/content/homepage/_index.md

       - "No KYC, No AML"
       - "No Questions asked"
       - "**Cashback** for TCARD holders"
+      - 0% transaction fee
+      - 0% fee for declined payments
+      - 0% fee for withdrawal from the card
+      - 0% fee for unsuccessful payment attempts
     button:
       enable: true
       label: "Get Started Now"